la2050/challenge/_2021/create/wrkz-inc.md

 application_id: 0524932002
 title: >-
   Wrkz is a mentorship program that allow its participants to learn more about themselves while being equipped to pursue their career.
-We match out participants motivation with committed resources.
+We match our participants motivation with committed resources.
 organization_description: Nonprofit
 project_video: 'https://youtu.be/ZVsqFmxonag'